edbrdi/n8n-nodes-discord/README.md

 - **userId**:  If type button/select prompt, return the ID of the interacting user.
 - **userName**:  If type button/select prompt, return the username of the interacting user.
 - **messageId**: The ID of the sent message.
+- **action**: If type action, return the action performed (at the moment the only available type is removeMessages).

 ## Commands